Refractive Lens Exchange (RLE)

-Refractive IOLs may benefit you in a number of potentially life-changing ways.
+Refractive lens exchange may benefit you in a number of potentially life-changing ways.

-First, if you don’t have cataracts but you do have severe myopia (nearsightedness) or hyperopia (farsightedness), your surgeon has probably informed you that you are not a good candidate for LASIK — but thanks to options such as refractive IOLs, you too can enjoy the transformative benefits of refractive surgery.
-The same is true if your surgeon has told you that your corneas are too thin.
+If you don’t have cataracts but you do have severe myopia (nearsightedness) or hyperopia (farsightedness), your surgeon has probably informed you that you are not a good candidate for LASIK.
+But thanks to options such as RLE, you too can enjoy the transformative benefits of refractive surgery.
+Similarly, if you are not a good candidate for LASIK due to thin corneas, RLE is a viable alternative.

 Surgery to implant refractive IOLs also offers the following benefits: